vgherard/sbo/README.md

 ## Example

-This example shows how to build a text-predictor with `sbo`:
+This example shows how to build a text predictor with `sbo`:

 ``` r
 library(sbo)